What was your best sexual experience?

 - Have trouble with experiencing orgasm?
 Being sober will make orgasm more likely to happen.

 - When you can communicate clearly (in other words, when you’re not confused or drowsy from alcohol), you can talk with partners about what you each like sexually.
 This can lead to greater satisfaction with the experience.

 - Trying to avoid STIs and/or pregnancy?
 Being sober, or having small amounts of alcohol, can make it easier to stay on track with your goals for safer sex, consistent contraceptive use, and making deliberate choices about what sexual activities you want (or don’t want) to engage in.

-In addition to enhancing sexual performance, being sober also helps promote respectful interactions between partners or potential partners:
+In addition to enhancing sexual experiences, being sober helps promote respectful interactions between partners or potential partners:

 - When you’re sober, it’s easier to think clearly about how you want to treat people.
 Being sober helps you remember to speak and act in ways that show your partners that you respect them and you’re in control of yourself.

 - Think about the sexual activities you would or would not be interested in doing.
 Ask any potential partners about what they want and don’t want to do.
 And, while thinking about boundaries ahead of time may be helpful, it’s always OK to change your mind about what you want to do.

-- Alcohol affects everyone differently, so all participants need to be sober when giving consent to a sexual activity.
-Being sober when giving and getting consent helps make sure that everyone involved is freely and deliberately choosing to participate in the sexual activity.
+- Alcohol affects everyone differently, so being sober when giving and getting consent helps make sure that everyone involved is freely and deliberately choosing to participate in the sexual activity.

 - Having sex only when everyone’s sober can safeguard your future goals by reducing the chance of legal or University disciplinary actions.
 Alcohol is involved in 90% of cases of sexual assault on college campuses.
 (Read more on the SAPAC website.)
 If everyone’s sober, your consent conversation will be much more likely to reflect everyone’s true desires about a sexual encounter.